California Farm Workers Demand New Labor Law

 Existing law requires overtime pay for employees for hours worked in excess of a defined work day or work week, but farmers are exempt from the law’s coverage.

 California Bill AB 1313 would remove the exemption.
-Since 36% of all farm in the U.S. and 44% of all farm who work in fruit/vegetable/horticultural crops work on California farms, the bill’s passage would affect a significant portion of the farm worker population.
+Since 36% of all farm in the U.S. and 44% of all farmers who work in fruit/vegetable/horticultural crops work on California farms, the bill’s passage would affect a significant portion of the farm worker population.

 Fatigue is a major contributor to farm worker injury on the job.
 This is because: